lukas-stein/lukas-stein.github.io/content/blog/what-your-data-is-actually-worth.md

 If you're short on time, here's everything you need to know about the data economy, the value of your data and data marketplaces:

 - **Prices on the data market.** On the data market, data brokers sell user data for knockdown prices in the sub-cent range.
 The price of your data depends primarily on how companies assess your purchasing power and buying mood.
 The quality and dimensionality of the data also play a role.
 - **Value to businesses.** The value of your data is also subjective and depends on the buyer.
-Based on the ARPUs of large platform companies such as Meta or Google, as well as figures on the cost-effectiveness of online advertising, the value of your data to the online advertising industry can be estimated to be around $263 per year.
-Your medical data could be worth well over $100 per year for research.
+Based on the ARPUs of large platform companies such as Meta or Google, as well as figures on the cost-effectiveness of online advertising, the value of your data to the online advertising industry can be estimated to be around 263 USD per year.
+Your medical data could be worth well over 100 USD per year for research.
 - **Value to the consumer.** When users are asked for how much they would auction off the data they generate on a daily basis, they quote between €1 and €3, depending on the type of data.
 This is far above the prices that companies currently pay for this data on the data market.
 This can be interpreted as a form of market failure, which is one of the reasons for the increase in government regulation (e.g. the GDPR) in this area.
 - **Future of the Data Economy.** As ownership of personal data shifts from the companies that collect it to the users that generate it, the price of personal data is expected to rise in the future.
 Data marketplaces could play a central role in this context: They enable users to economically participate in the value creation processes involving their data.